Actindo-AG/Documentation/POS/Overview/01_General.md

 With the cloud-based POS system of the *Actindo Core1 Platform*, you not only control your online channels via Actindo, but can also easily integrate your offline stores.
 The *POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.

-This documentation refers to the *POS* module version <!--?-->4.1.0.
+This documentation refers both to the *POS* module version <!--?-->4.1.0. and the *UCS Sync for POS* plugin version 4.0.1.
 There may be differences in the UI, features and operation if your *DataHub* module is installed in a different version.

 ## Benefits